dantegates/dantegates.github.io/_posts/2020-01-02-deep-learning-for-time-series.md

 In my opinion this is a really important feature of the framework because it was introduced to address real world concerns that are encountered in industry.
 Quoting from the paper

-*"[D]ue to the imbalance in the data, a stochastic optimization procedure that picks training instances uniformly at random will visit the small number time series with a large scale very infrequently, which result in underrfitting those time series.
-This could be especially problematic in the demand forecasting setting, where high-velocity items can exhibit qualitatively different behavior than low-velocity items, and having an acccurate forecast for high-velocity items might be more important for meeting certain business objectives.
+*"[D]ue to the imbalance in the data, a stochastic optimization procedure that picks training instances uniformly at random will visit the small number time series with a large scale very infrequently, which result in underfitting those time series.
+This could be especially problematic in the demand forecasting setting, where high-velocity items can exhibit qualitatively different behavior than low-velocity items, and having an accurate forecast for high-velocity items might be more important for meeting certain business objectives.
 To counteract this effect, we sample the examples non-uniformly during training."*

-Considering the paper is written by researchers at Amazon it shouldn't be a surprise that business implications were explicity accounted for.
+Considering the paper is written by researchers at Amazon it shouldn't be a surprise that business implications were explicitly accounted for.

 ## Downsides

 To conclude the overview, it should be noted that deploying this model into a real-time forecast environment is nontrivial.
 This is a feature of the autoregressive and probabilistic nature of the model.

-The autoregressive component requires the model to make a prediction for each time step in the prediction range *sequentially* while the probabalistic component requires us to run through this process several times.
+The autoregressive component requires the model to make a prediction for each time step in the prediction range *sequentially* while the probabilistic component requires us to run through this process several times.
 Thus in practice obtaining a "final" prediction, whether point estimates or confidence intervals or both, requires us to through the entire *decoder* (and depending on your deep learning framework, the entire *encoder* as well if you don't want to write custom code) $nm$ times where $n$ is the number of time steps and $m$ is the number of traces you want to generate.
-Here, a trace is the sequence of outputs from the decoder obtaained by using samples from the predicted distribution parameters at each time step as the autoregressive inputs to the model at the next step.
+Here, a trace is the sequence of outputs from the decoder obtained by using samples from the predicted distribution parameters at each time step as the autoregressive inputs to the model at the next step.

 While we can easily "parallelize out" $m$ in theory, it is not so for $n$.
 Moreover parallelizing the traces would require deploying multiple machines, or one *very* large machine - keep in mind that the results published in the paper use 200 traces.
 In my experiments 30 was "pretty good" and 100 was "good enough."